-Perform these steps to create or edit Mesh Cluster profiles.
+Perform these steps to configure a Mesh HT SSID profile.

-- 1. Click Profiles > Mesh > Cluster in the Alcatel-Lucent Navigation pane. - 2.
-Click the Add button to create a new Cluster profile, or click the pencil icon to edit an existing profile.
-The Details page appears.
-Complete the settings as described in Table 28:
+- 1. Select Profiles > Mesh > Radio > Mesh HT SSID in the Alcatel-Lucent Navigation pane.
+The details page summarizes the current profiles of this type. - 2.
+Select the Add button to create a new Mesh HT SSID profile, or click the pencil icon next to an existing profile to edit.
+Complete the settings as described in Table 40: